underrun/pybsddb/README.txt

 In addition we've run it on a several varieties of Linux and of course on Win32.

-This wrapper should be compatible with BerkeleyDB releases going back to 3.3 up to and including DB 4.6.
+This wrapper should be compatible with Berkeley DB releases going back to 3.3 up to and including DB 4.6.
 It should also be compatible with Python versions from 2.1 to Python 2.6.